Emergency Medical Technology/Technician

 Semester Hours 7

-This course is required to apply for certification as an Advanced Emergency Medical Technician (AEMT).
+This course is required to apply for an Advanced Emergency Medical Technician (AEMT) certification.
 This course introduces the theory and application of concepts related to the profession of the AEMT.
 The primary focus of the AEMT is to provide basic and limited advanced emergency medical care and transportation for critical and emergent patients who access the emergency medical system.
-This individual possesses the basic knowledge and skills necessary to provide patient care and transportation.
-Topics include: extending the knowledge of the EMT to a more complex breadth and depth, intravenous access and fluid therapy, medication administration and blind insertion airway devices as well as the advanced assessment and management of various medical illnesses and traumatic injuries.
+This individual possesses the basic knowledge and skills necessary for patient care and transportation.
+Topics include extending the knowledge of the EMT to a more complex breadth and depth, intravenous access and fluid therapy, medication administration, and blind insertion airway devices, as well as the advanced assessment and management of various medical illnesses and traumatic injuries.
 This course is based on the NHTSA National Emergency Medical Services Education Standards.
-Requires licensure or eligibility for licensure at the EMT level and EMS 156 must be taken as a Corequisite.
+It requires licensure or eligibility for licensure at the EMT level, and EMS 156 must be taken as a corequisite.

 EMS 156: Advanced Emergency Medical Technician Clinical